2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.
 Note missing days/times may be because the model deleted the data or because I took some time off.
 In some cases I have to work on other things...

 I feel like I'm going in circles with this thing.

+# 2026-08-13 - 5:00 AM

+I started out with one thing for Claude Code and anthropic models to fix - the issue with the organization role assumption.
+I thought it had fixed it.
+But now it's back.
+The model told me it worked just have to answer a question correctly but that was not it.
+The logic was wrong.
+The model couldn't figrue it out.
+I just fixed. it.

+Now running the application and that $100 feels wasted because nothing is really fixed.

 # 2026-08-13 - 12:00 AM

 Today I tried to fire up Claude Code.
 I logged in to look around.
 I got an email saying I have security access but I don't see that anywnere in my account.
 I can't find a way to add a Yubikey for my web login or IP restrictions.
 Am I missing it?